2014 Jadavpur University protests: Influence

-After the events at Jadavpur University, three other West Bengal universities, Presidency in Kolkata, Burdwan University, and Visva Bharati in Santiniketan have seen similar student unrest.
+After the events at Jadavpur University, three other West Bengal universities, Presidency University in Kolkata, Burdwan University in Bardhaman, and Visva Bharati in Shantiniketan have seen similar student unrest.
 "The agitation in Presidency started predominantly due to the lack of information provided to students," says Suman Sen, a student of the university.

 After the administration's decision which abolished the 50 percent internal quota for Visva Bharati's two school Patha Bhavana and Siksha Satra in undergraduate and postgraduate courses, about 400 students blocked the entry to the central and vice-chancellor's offices to protest.
 The protest resulted in class and annual examination boycotts.
 Speaking against the internal quota Amartya Sen remarked, "If our interest lies not in the greater good of the society, if our only concern is limited to the academic opportunism that would benefit our own children, and to this end we employ quotas, then it is safe to say that there is a fundamental lack in the thought process".

 Siddharth Sivakumar who is an alumnus of Patha Bhavana, wrote in an article, "Those who have been drawing parallels between our and the Hokkolorob movement are misreading the situation.
 Hokkolorob was relevant in its unique context, but its application elsewhere as a readymade imported frame for protest may not yield the same results.
 While it was a movement by university students, ours was primarily by young school students, even students who are a good few years away from any public examinations or admission tests."